collective/Products.PloneKeywordManager/README.rst

 Source Code
 ===========

-Source code of this project is in the
-`Plone Collective <https://github.com/collective/Products.PloneKeywordManager>`_
+Source code and issue tracker of this project is in the `Plone Collective <https://github.com/collective/Products.PloneKeywordManager>`_

 For instructions how to contribute please read the `Collective Information Page <http://collective.github.io//>`_

-Further development focuses on Plone 5.1 and higher.
+Further development focuses on Plone 5.2 on Python 3.7 and higher.

 Credits
 =======

-PloneKeywordManager was mainly coded by Maik Jablonski during the Plone Paderborn Sprint (September 2003), founded by the Bertelsmann Foundation.
+PloneKeywordManager was mainly coded by Maik Jablonski during the Plone Paderborn Sprint (back in September 2003), founded by the Bertelsmann Foundation.

-Main code -- `Maik Jablonski <mailto:maik.jablonski@uni-bielefeld.de>`_

-User Interface updates and Setup Code -- Alexander Limi from Plone Solutions.
+Initial code by `Maik Jablonski <mailto:maik.jablonski@uni-bielefeld.de>`_ User Interface updates and Setup Code -- Alexander Limi from Plone Solutions.
 Thanks to Joe Geldart from `Netalley Networks <http://www.netalleynetworks.com>`_ for updating the template to Plone 2.0 format.

-We would also like to thank Maik for letting us put this code in the `Collective <http://collective.github.com/>`_ - so it can be improved and expanded by the Collective developers.
+We would also like to thank Maik for letting us put this code in the `Collective <http://collective.github.com/>`_ - so it can be improved and expanded easiely.

+These days the add-on is developed within the Plone Collective by a `group of volunteers <https://github.com/collective/Products.PloneKeywordManager/graphs/contributors>`_.